Hacyer/Hacyer/README.md

 - 👋 Hi, I’m @Hacyer
 - 👀 I’m interested in Golang,C#,Python
 - 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on better ande become a Golang Programmer
+- 💞️ I’m looking to collaborate on better ande become a super Programmer

 <!---
 Hacyer/Hacyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.